Esri/esri-loader/README.md

 ### [React](https://facebook.github.io/react/)

-See the ArcGIS API guides for up to date examples of how to [use the ArcGIS API for JavaScript with React](https://developers.arcgis.com/javascript/latest/guide/react/).
+> See the ArcGIS API guides for up to date examples of how to [use the ArcGIS API for JavaScript with React](https://developers.arcgis.com/javascript/latest/guide/react/).

 #### Reusable libraries for React

-- [react-arcgis](https://github.com/Esri/react-arcgis) - React component kit for Esri ArcGIS JS API
+- [react-arcgis](https://github.com/Esri/react-arcgis) - A few components to help you get started using esri-loader with React
 - [esri-loader-react](https://github.com/davetimmins/esri-loader-react) - A React component wrapper around esri-loader ([blog post](https://davetimmins.github.io/2017/07/19/esri-loader-react/))
 - [arcgis-react-redux-legend](https://github.com/davetimmins/arcgis-react-redux-legend) - Legend control for ArcGIS JS v4 using React and Redux